NCAR/esds/posts/2023/unstructured-grid-collab-1.md

 tags: tutorial hackathon events
 ---

-# Unstructured Grid Collaborative Work Time
+# Recap: Unstructured Grid Collaborative Work Time

 ESDS hosted our first Collaborative Work Time event on April 17, 2023.
 The topic of the session was "Working With Unstructured Grids".